All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction¶

 Loss & Training¶

 RepMD is a training-free method that relies entirely on the in-context learning capabilities of MLLMs.
-Both DCG construction and retrieval are performed at inference time.
+The construction of the failure reason tree, DCG derivation, and retrieval guidance are all performed during the inference stage without any parameter updates.

 Key Experimental Results¶